KCaseyChamberlain/kcaseys-friend-the-parakeet/README.md

 ## About
 This is my first solo JavaScript project.
 This password generator will create a password of a custom length using lowercase letters, uppercase letters, numbers, and symbols.

-The password length box will allow a password length of 8 to 128 characters. *With the default being 12 characters*
+The password length box will allow a password length of 8 to 128 characters. *With the default being 12 characters.*

-Each function regarding the the selectable password criteria will run only if their respected check box is selected.
+Each function regarding the selectable password criteria will run only if their respected check box is selected.

 ## Website's Functionality: